richdill/Alquimista.github.io/_posts/2025-12-22-recent-blog.md

 Context Protocol).
 For example, an MCP server for code analysis might provide a “Refactor this code” prompt template which, when selected, guides the LLM through a predefined sequence to analyze and rewrite a snippet.
 This allows best-practice prompts to be packaged by the server and easily invoked in the client UI (often via explicit user action, like selecting a slash-command) (Prompts - Model Context Protocol) (Prompts - Model Context Protocol).
-Interaction Pattern: Using MCP typically looks like this: When an AI session starts, the host’s MCP client establishes connections to one or more servers (for example, a local file system server, a Gmail server, and a Slack server).
+Interaction Pattern; Using MCP typically looks like this: When an AI session starts, the host’s MCP client establishes connections to one or more servers (for example, a local file system server, a Gmail server, and a Slack server).
 The client will query each server for its offerings – e.g. list available resources, tools, and prompt templates – and incorporate that knowledge into the model’s context or system instructions (Model context protocol (MCP) - OpenAI Agents SDK) (Model context protocol (MCP) - OpenAI Agents SDK).
 From the model’s perspective, it now has an expanded “toolbox” and extra context at its disposal.
 If the user asks a question that requires external info, the model can decide to invoke one of the tools.
 The host detects that (via the model’s output or a special function call format) and then forwards the request to the appropriate MCP server.
 The server performs